 For decades Insurance Companies have perpetuated the fear that towing companies will take advantage of stranded motorists.
 As a result, motorists fear that, without their Insurance Company’s involvement, they will be charged outrageous rates.

 Having Roadside Assistance assures motorists that they’ll find a towing company to help, no matter how remote the location.

 The towing company:

 Towing companies provide towing and related services.
 Upon receiving a call from a Roadside Assistance dispatcher, towers are usually asked to give an estimated time of arrival when they can respond to a motorists’ needs.
 Towers are compensated for their time through three main methods.

-This is an Insurance Company’s preferred method.
+So should you be a contracted roadside assistance provider for the insurance companies?
+Of course, this is an Insurance Company’s preferred method.
 They ask for a certain amount of free miles plus a standard hook, and a service-call rate that can be below the tower’s standard rates.
 A tower who signs this type of contract might be inclined to believe it includes entitlement to an exclusive area, and that the company will send all their customers his way if he lowers his rates and contracts with them.
 This isn’t always the case.
 Many times the Insurance Company will sign with multiple towers in the same area and choose arbitrarily or give preference to those with the lowest rates.

 1. Primary or preferred provider

 Some Roadside Assistance Companies will offer what’s called primary, or preferred-provider, status.
 This means that the contracted tower will be their first, and sometimes only, contracted provider in the area.
 But to attain this highly coveted status he’ll be asked to come off his rates.
 In other words, as a condition of being preferred or primary, he’ll be required to accept less money for each call.
 The reason many towers like and agree to this arrangement is the belief that the volume of calls will more than make up any potential loss from the lowering of rates.